-- Saver: when selected the object will save the scenario configuration and send it to the SL platform. - Quit: it will close the environment, and go to the game main menu. - Object selector: creates a new object and puts it on the virtual hand of the user. - Category selector: when selected the bottom bar will be updated to display only the objects from a given category. - Action modifier: when an action modifier is selected it will change the actions that the user can do on the 3D environment.
+- Save: when selected the object will save the scenario configuration and send it to the SL platform. - Quit: it will close the environment, and go to the game main menu. - Object selector: creates a new object and puts it on the virtual hand of the user. - Category selector: when selected the bottom bar will be updated to display only the objects from a given category. - Action modifier: when an action modifier is selected it will change the actions that the user can do on the 3D environment. - o Grab: when interacting with an object, if it can be grabbed, it will be placed on the virtual hand of the user, if not it will not change. - Rotate: the selected object will be rotated by 45 degrees.

-Date D3.5 - SeniorLudens serious game engine and platform technical evaluation report Page 23 03/2015 WP3 - SeniorLudens platform design and implementation
+Date - D3.5 - SeniorLudens serious game engine and platform technical evaluation report - M19 Page 27 10/2015 WP3 - SeniorLudens platform design and implementation

-- Grab: when interacting with an object, if it can be grabbed, it will be placed on the virtual hand of the user, if not it will not change. - Rotate: the selected object will be rotated by 45 degrees. - Change State: the selected object will be changed to another state, for example an egg, for a broken egg. - Change Style: if the selected object has more styles it will be changed for a different style, for example: a chicken egg will be replaced by a quail egg. - Interact: the action provided by the disambiguation mechanism (priority table) will be used (this will be the default mode). - Delete: if the user is near enough, the selected object will be removed from the scene. - Undo: the previous action of the user in the scene will be discarded.
+- o Change State: the selected object will be changed to another state, for example an egg, for a broken egg. - Change Style: if the selected object has more styles it will be changed for a different style, for example: a chicken egg will be replaced by a quail egg. - Interact: the action provided by the disambiguation mechanism (priority table) will be used (this will be the default mode). - Delete: if the user is near enough, the selected object will be removed from the scene. - o Undo: the previous action of the user in the scene will be discarded.